 Over-permissioning.
 The fastest way to lose control is broad folder access that is never reviewed.
 Use role templates and time-bound access by default.

-If you are evaluating a solution, prioritize permission design, audit exports, and onboarding speed.
-If you are building one, prioritize identity, logging, and repeatable infrastructure.
-Either way, the goal is the same: reduce friction without sacrificing control.
+If you’re assessing a solution, start with permission design, audit exports, and onboarding speed.
+If you’re building one, start with identity, logging, and repeatable infrastructure.